About Us

 What

-This is our first year of operation and we are starting by developing interventions for children.
 We operate in West Dorset and travel to children at school or at home, rather than asking them to come to us.
 We work in school or domestic gardens or community green spaces.
 At present we are offering the following services;

 - Home and school based support with transport where required for children whose mental health needs are making it hard for them to attend school (also known as Emotionally Based School Avoidance or EBSA)